Studies on dolutegravir and sleep, cardiovascular and CNS side effects, and risk of IRIS

 - Mondi A et al. Effectiveness and discontinuation rate of dolutegravir (DTG)-based regimens as either first line or switch antiretroviral therapy (ART): data from the Icona Cohort.
 16th EACS, 2017, Milan.
 Poster abstract PE9/83.

-- Migliorini D et al. Experience in using dolutegravir in experienced and treatment naïve patients attending two HIV clinics in Northamptonshire UK.
+- Migliorini D et al. Experience in using dolutegravir in experienced and treatment naïve people attending two HIV clinics in Northamptonshire UK.
 16th EACS, 2017, Milan.
 Poster abstract PE12/3.

 - Lüftenegger D et al. Tolerability and persistence of dolutegravir-based regimens: second interim analysis of the prospective multicenter DOL-ART cohort.
 16th EACS, 2017, Milan.
 Poster abstract PE9/52.